axelchalon/axelchalon.github.io/0-book-review/_posts/2023-11-30-the-toyota-way-jeffrey-liker-summary.md

 	* "What is your next step (next experiment) ?
 What do you expect? **How quickly can we go and see what we have learned** from taking that step?"
 - "Labour harmony": when everything flows, and the workplace is like a symphony.
 - When the culture is not there and management doesn't make it feasible, either "find greener pastures", or practice what you can.
-* Clearly identify what doesn't add value and eliminate it, throwing money at it if necessary.
+* <a name="^throw-money"></a>Clearly identify what doesn't add value and eliminate it, throwing money at it if necessary.
 What is non-essential is wasted time.
 * <a name="^name"></a>Give a (simple) name to developmental programs, practices, concepts.
 They then have an identity and become clearer.
 * Stick with and improve on the system you've built.
 	- "If there is anything to learn from Toyota, it is the importance of developing a system and **sticking with it and improving it**.